isomerpages/moe-eunoiajc/_subjects/Knowledge and Inquiry.md

 learn more about what knowledge is and what constitutes knowledge.
 You will also need to be able to work independently to satisfy your curiosity.
-KI students at Eunoia JC are handpicked from a selection test administered at the start ofJC1.
+KI students at Eunoia JC are handpicked from a selection test administered at the start of JC1.
 Lessons, in an all-tutorial form, offer endless opportunities for rich and in-depth discussion.
 With an independent study essay, you can be assured of a strong focus on independent research skills, to prepare you for active participation as a young member of the academic community.</p>